-We know that flying and travelling through an airport can be a stressful experience.
+We know that flying and traveling through an airport can be a stressful experience.
 We hope that we can make your journey easier and more enjoyable by providing you with the information you need and the support you require.

 We fully appreciate that the assistance provided should be specific to the requirements of the individual and we welcome early notification to ensure we are ready and best prepared to assist.
 You should always request assistance first with your airline or travel agent and ensure that you book as “DPNA assistance” when asked what help you need.
 You should also ask the airline or travel agent to add a comment describing the assistance required.
 This will enable us to better understand how we can help.
 We encourage you to get in touch with the assistance provider at Aberdeen International Airport in advance of your date of travel.
 They can be contacted by email; [email protected] or by phone on 01224 725767.

 We are able to provide support to people with hidden disabilities including Autism, Dementia, Hearing Loss, Learning Disabilities, Mental Health impairments, anxiety issues etc. and we are working in partnership with the relevant local and national organizations to ensure that the service we provide is both appropriate and beneficial.